nf-core/website/markdown/usage/tutorials/nf_core_tutorial.md

 Tool options or other options that should be passed to the module can be defined in the `modules.config` configuration file.

-If the module defines additional parameters, these parameters are directly available to the module, and their default should be specified in the `nextflow.config` file (a warning `Access to undefined parameter` will otherwise be thrown).
+If the module defines additional parameters, these parameters are directly available to the module, and their default should be specified in the `conf/modules.config` file (a warning `Access to undefined parameter` will otherwise be thrown).
 These parameters should also be included in the `nextflow_schema.json` parameter definition file, which can be done interactively by using the nf-core tool:

 ```bash
 nf-core schema build